 What Foods Go into Each 21 Day Fix Container

-Now that you know how and why 21 Day Fix works, let’s get down to the nitty gritty: What foods go into each container.
+Now that you know how and why 21 Day Fix works, let’s get down to the nitty gritty: which foods go into each container.

 The guide includes lists of “approved” foods that are arranged according to nutritional value — the higher the food is on the list, the more nutritious it is.